alexplatasl/mexicolors/README.md

 ## Use

-Users simply supply the name of the desired palette in the main function `mexico_palette()`, along with the number of colors desired from the palette (e.g., only 4 from a 5-color palette), and whether "continuous" or "discrete" `type` mapping is desired.
+Users simply supply the name of the desired palette in the main function `mexico_palette()`, along with the number `n` of colors desired from the palette (e.g., only 4 from a 5-color palette), and whether "continuous" or "discrete" `type` mapping is desired.
+Semi-transparent colors are supported with `alpha` argument.

 ## Palettes